 A course may be canceled if it enrolls fewer than five students.
-Instructors with fewer than seven students at the first meeting of a scheduled course should promptly inform the Department Chair, who will notify the Provost.
+Instructors with fewer than seven students at the first meeting of a scheduled course should promptly inform their Department Chairs, who will notify the Provost.

 Letters of Recommendations